lfads/lfads-run-manager/docs/adapting.md

 ### Editing `Run.m` _(Required)_

 Edit the file `+MyExperiment/Run.m`.
 Recall that a `Run` represents a specific LFADS model training run.
-The main function you will need to provide a definition for is `convertDatasetToSequenceStruct`.
+The main function you will need to provide a definition for is `generateCountsForDataset`.
 This is where you will actually need to process your datasets and return a structure array containing binned spike counts.
 The function signature looks like this:

 ```matlab
 function [counts, timeVecMs, conditionId] = ...